NBISweden/workshop-genome_annotation_elixir/labs/functional_annotation.md

 <br> - The '-app' option allows defining the database used.
 Here we will use the PfamA,ProDom and SuperFamily databases.
 <br> - Interproscan uses an internal database that related entries in public databases to established GO terms.
 By running the '-goterms' option, we can add this information to our data set.
 <br> - If you enable the InterPro lookup ('-iprlookup'), you can also get the InterPro identifier corresponding to each motif retrieved: for example, the same motif is known as PF01623 in Pfam and as IPR002568 in InterPro.
-<br> - The option '-pa' provides mappings from matches to pathway information (MetaCyc,UniPathway,KEGG,Reactome).
+<br> - The option '-pa' provides mappings from matches to pathway information (MetaCyc,KEGG,Reactome).
 ```
 interproscan.sh -i maker_final_prot.fa -t p -dp -pa -appl Pfam,ProDom-2006.1,SuperFamily-1.75 --goterms --iprlookup
 ```